 The Boy in the Striped Pyjamas

-John Boyne’s The Boy in the Striped Pyjamas tells the heartbreaking story of a forbidden friendship between two boys — one a prisoner in Auschwitz, the other the son of the camp’s commandant.
+John Boyne’s The Boy in the Striped Pyjamas tells the heartbreaking story of a forbidden friendship between two boys — one a prisoner in Auschwitz, the other the son of the concentration camp’s commandant.
 Their childhood innocence stands in stark contrast to the horrific events unfolding around them.
-Six million people were murdered during the Holocaust; the Nazis’ crimes remain the worst to date in human history.
+Six million people were murdered during the Holocaust; the Nazis’ crimes remain the worst to date in recent history.

 Bruno realises that his father is an important man, and feels proud that other Germans look up to him.
 But in reality his father is overseeing the genocide of Jews at Auschwitz.
 The Holocaust has given rise to countless stories, both true and fictional.
 It has been the backdrop to tales of tragedy, of evil and of heroism.